polychatproject/polychat-appservice/README.md

 * `WHATSAPP_BRIDGE_MXID` - The Matrix User ID of the WhatsApp bridge.
 * `WHATSAPP_BRIDGE_ACCOUNT_MXIDS` - A comma-separated list of Matrix User IDs which have a linked WhatsApp account.
 They will be the "Polychat" account talking to WhatsApp users.
 * `WHATSAPP_BRIDGE_COMMAND_PREFIX` - How to address the WhatsApp bridge bot?
 Defaults to "!wa".

+### Debugging and testing
+* `DEBUG_MXID` - This Matrix User ID will get an invite to every room for debugging purposes.
+In sub rooms, this user can impersonate the Polychat user.
+* `MATRIX_NETWORK_ENABLED` - Set to "true" to enable a "Matrix" sub rooms.
+Defaults to false.
+* `MATRIX_ACCOUNT_MXIDS` - A comma-separated list of Matrix User IDs.
+They will be the "Polychat" account talking to Matrix users.

 ### Experimental features
 * `LOAD_EXISTING_ROOMS` - Experimental!!
 Set to "true" to load existing rooms.
 Defaults to false.